Types Of Bone Grafts

 - Synthetic Materials – In some cases, we may use a synthetic bone graft material to fill the spaces created by resorption.
 Demineralized bone matrix and bone morphogenic proteins are a few different types of synthetic graft material

 Before receiving a bone graft, we start with a personalized consultation.
 Next, Dr. Sammy Noumbissi will examine your mouth and take digital images.
 These images allow us to see the exact condition of your jaw and enable us to create an effective treatment plan.

 The surgery starts with a local anesthetic.
 The patient may also take a sedative to help you relax.
 We then make incisions in your gums, providing access to your jawbone.
 Other incisions are made at the “donor” site if we are using your bone tissue.
 Next, the bone tissue is taken from the donor site and placed in the areas of weakness in your jaw.
 Lastly, we stitch closed the surgical sites and send you home to begin the healing process.
 Once you have recovered from your bone graft, you can start the procedure for zirconia dental implants.

 Contact Miles Of Smiles Implant Dentistry Today!

 If you lack bone mass in your jaw, rendering you ineligible for dental implants, bone grafting can help.
 Call Miles Of Smiles Implant Dentistry at (301) 709-3020 today with any questions or to set up a consultation!
-Our office treats patients for bone grafts from Silver Spring, Columbia, Annapolis, Rockville, and Burtonvsille, MD and throughout Maryland, Virginia, and Washington DC.
+Our office treats patients for bone grafts from Silver Spring, Columbia, Annapolis, Rockville, and Burtonvsille, MD and throughout the greater Washington DC area including Fairfax, Arlington, VA.